therajesh8769/ConnectHub/README.md

 ## Features

 ### User Authentication
-- ✅ Register/Login with email and password
+- Register/Login with email and password
-- ✅ Password hashing using bcrypt
+- Password hashing using bcrypt
-- ✅ JWT token-based authentication
+- JWT token-based authentication
-- ✅ Protected routes with middleware
+- Protected routes with middleware

 ### User Profiles
-- ✅ User profiles with name, email, and bio
+- User profiles with name, email, and bio
-- ✅ Editable name and bio
+- Editable name and bio
-- ✅ View own profile and public profiles of others
+- View own profile and public profiles of others

 ### Post Feed
-- ✅ Text-only posts
+- Text-only posts
-- ✅ Global feed with all posts
+- Global feed with all posts
-- ✅ Display author name and creation timestamp
+- Display author name and creation timestamp
-- ✅ Individual user profile pages with their posts
+- ndividual user profile pages with their posts

 ## Project Structure